Briinc3/WoVR-Quest-Community-Patch/ReadMe.md

 A client obtained through TheraWoW may initially be configured to connect to the TheraWoW server.

-To use the client with ChromieCraft, locate the World of Warcraft realmlist file.
+To use the client with ChromieCraft or Warmane, locate the World of Warcraft realmlist file.

 This will normally be located inside a path similar to: